- Interrupt wild poliovirus transmission in Asia and Africa.

 Summary of impact and forward looking information

 Huge achievements have been made in the global fight against polio since 1988, when the World Health Assembly resolved to eradicate the disease.
-The number of polio cases worldwide has decreased by more than 99%, from 350 000 in 1988 to less than 2000 cases in 2009 – a 99% decrease in the number of cases worldwide between 1988 and 2010.
-An estimated 5 million people have been saved from polio-related paralysis.
-Today only a few countries are still affected by polio.
+The number of polio cases worldwide has decreased by more than 99%, from 350 000 in 1988 to just 26 cases at the end of September 2016 – a 99.9% decrease in the number of cases worldwide between 1988 and 2016.
+Over 2.5 billion children have been vaccinated and an estimated 10 million people have been saved from polio-related paralysis.

 Sanofi Pasteur will continue to maintain its important historic role and commitment to vaccination.
 In the future, the Group is convinced that the use of injectable vaccines will increase.
 Sanofi Pasteur offers an industrial solution that enables mass production of IPV on a global scale.
 Following the eradication of smallpox, polio is expected to be the second infection to be eradicated worldwide.